 If "judiciary nature" was a term coined and only used by Madison, then it seems doubtful that the other delegates would have actually uttered words like "we approve Johnson's motion because we suppose that the jurisdiction given is constructively limited to cases of a Judiciary nature."
-Further, as discussed below, there is clear evidence
+Further, as discussed below, 174 there is clear evidence contemporaneous with ratification that Madison's primary colleague in developing the language that became Article III-Governor Randolph-continued to think that "all cases arising under the Constitution" was dangerously ambiguous, providing a powerful counterexample to the assumption that Madison's doubts were overcome by general agreement that "cases arising under the Constitution" was "constructively limited to cases of a Judiciary nature."

-177. See infra notes 212-216.
+174. See infra notes 208-212.

 Finally, considering what weight to give this cryptic sentence brings to mind Justice Scalia's definition of "original meaning": "What was the most plausible meaning of the words of the Constitution to the society that adopted it-regardless of what the Framers might secretly have intended?"
 One of the first decisions made by the Convention was to keep all its proceedings secret, and Madison deliberately chose not to make his notes public until after his death, decades after ratification.
-As mentioned above, Madison himself advised that the intentions of those who "prepared and proposed the Constitution" should only be given "respect" as "presumptive evidence of the general understanding at the time of the language used," because "the only authoritative intentions were those of the people of the States, as expressed thro[ugh] the Conventions which ratified the Constitution."181
+As mentioned above, Madison himself advised that the intentions of those who "prepared and proposed the Constitution" should only be given "respect" as "presumptive evidence of the general understanding at the time of the language used," because "the only authoritative intentions were those of the people of the States, as expressed thro[ugh] the Conventions which ratified Constitution."178

-If the first reaction of someone as skilled in using the language of Constitution writing as James Madison was to hear "cases arising under the constitution" as giving the Supreme Court the "right to expounding the Constitution" for not only "cases of a judiciary nature" but also "cases not of this nature," then it is hard to exclude the
+If the first reaction of someone as skilled in using the language of Constitution writing as James Madison was to hear "cases arising under the constitution" as giving the Supreme Court the "right of expounding the Constitution" for not only "cases of a judiciary nature" but also "cases not of this nature," then it is hard to exclude the possibility that the members of the ratifying conventions would have heard the phrase the same way.

-178. SCALIA, supra note 15, at 183 (emphasis added).
+175. SCALIA, supra note 15, at 183 (emphasis added).

-179. Daniel Webster, The Madison Papers, in 4 THE WORKS OF DANIEL WEBSTER 301, 301-03 (Boston, Little, Brown & Co.
+176. Daniel Webster, The Madison Papers, in 4 THE WORKS OF DANIEL WEBSTER 301, 301-03 (Boston, Little, Brown & Co.
 9th ed.
 1856) (remarks made in the Senate of the United States on February 20, 1837, in relation to purchase of the Manuscript Papers of James Madison).

-181. Letter from James Madison to Martin L. Hurlbut, supra note 17.
+178. Letter from James Madison to Martin L. Hurlbut, supra note 17.